unyt-org/articles/articles/announcing-uix-0.3.0.md

 ## A Love Letter to Deno 💖
->Dear Deno,
+> Dear Deno,
 >
->You had me at **no `node_modules`**!
-Your native TypeScript support, security-first design, and sleek, clean repository structure — what’s not to love?
-Thanks to your design it was effortless for us at UIX to create our custom [Deno fork](https://github.com/unyt-org/deno) that even uses your CI.
+> You had me at **no `node_modules`**!
+Your native TypeScript support, security-first design and focus on web standards - what’s not to love?
+> Thanks to your fantastic work, it was effortless for us at unyt.org to create our custom [Deno fork](https://github.com/unyt-org/deno) that even uses your CI.
 >
->But this letter it’s not just about us.
-You’ve been the foundation for UIX - our fullstack framework that we are really proud of.
+> But this letter is not just about us.
+You’ve been the backbone of the UIX project.
 Deno, over the years you’ve been more than a runtime to us — you’re the reason UIX exists.
+> Congratulations to your release 2.0!
 >
 >With love,<br/>
 >The UIX Team